DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/eval.md

 ---
 # t.eval Method

 Creates a client function and executes it immediately (without saving).
+Returns a promise-wrapped value and cannot be chained with other methods of the test controller.

 ```text
 t.eval(fn [, options]) → Promise